 Wendy Dutson - In memory of my niece Lucy - Lucy was loved by everyone who knew her & will be remembered with affection for her courage and fighting spirit, also for her wonderful personality.
 I would also like to show my appreciation to Professor Angus Dalgleish for his dedication and kindness to Lucy and all his patients.

 Hermitage Charity - Jumblesale raised £1200 in memory of Lucy.
 Huge thanks to everyone who helped organise and support the event.

-Alaina raised an amazing £493.11 at her 'Yellow Day' event at her school St Gabriel's, for her mother Lucy.
-Thanks to all her friends for their support and well done Alaina!
+Alaina raised an amazing £993.11 at her 'Yellow Day' event at her school St Gabriel's, for her mother Lucy.
+Thanks to all her friends and their parents for their support and well done Alaina!

 The Lucy Sands Tribute Fund

 New videos of fundraising events:

 - Lucy Sands Tribute Fund - Three Peaks Challenge